iridiumcc/spring-demo/README.md

 # spring-demo
-This is a demo project for me to learn Spring
+This is a demo project for me to learn Spring.